-Dr. Alex Karydi, LMFT, CSAC, CAC, is a certified drug and alcohol counselor who has been trained in the impact of minority stress.
+Dr. Alex Karydi, LMFT, LAC, CSAC, is a licensed therapist that has focused her research on the impact of minority stress on LGBTQI populations.
 She has a Masters in Clinical Psychology, Ph.D. in Clinical Sexology, and a Ph.D. in Marriage and Family Therapy.
-She has served for Richland 2 School District as a therapist and with the Department of Juvenile Justice (DJJ) as an evaluating psychologist with the designation of the DJJ Lesbian, Gay, Bisexual, Transgender (LGBT) youth coordinator.
-She is currently the Project Director for the SC Youth Suicide Prevention Initiative a community movement to end suicide in children and young adults.
+She has served for Richland 2 School District as a therapist and with the Department of Juvenile Justice (DJJ) as an evaluating psychologist with the designation of the state Lesbian, Gay, Bisexual, Transgender (LGBT) youth coordinator.
+Currently, she is the Program Director for the South Carolina Department of Mental Health Suicide Prevention Office, a community movement to end suicide in South Carolina.
 She has been working with kids and their families throughout her travels since 2000.

 School Suicide Prevention Program Coordinator

 Taylor Davis, NCC, LPC-I, is an experiential systemic therapist who received her Ed.S in Counselor Education, Marriage, Couples, and Family Therapy from the University of South Carolina.
 During her early work she focused her youth advocacy endeavors on at-risk youth and drop-out prevention within the school system.
 Prior to transitioning to her current position, she served Richland School District 2 in dual roles as the Alternative School Transition Coordinator and as a family therapist with Family Intervention Services (FIS).
-In her current position as “Suicide Prevention Coordinator” with the South Carolina Youth Suicide Prevention Initiative (SCYSPI), a program of the Department of Mental Health (DMH), she works to end suicide and promote recovery and growth in youth and young adults throughout SC by collaborating with all systems of care via provision of best practice training, policy and protocol development, and implementation of effective suicide care pathways.
+In her current position, she works to end suicide and promote recovery and growth by collaborating with all systems of care via provision of best practice training, policy and protocol development, and implementation of effective suicide care pathways.
 Taylor is a skilled trainer in a variety of topics related to mental health, suicide prevention, and multi-systemic integration.
-Ms. Davis is a certified SafeTALK, Applied Suicide Intervention Skills (ASIST), Suicide to Hope, and Assessment and Management of Suicide Risk (AMSR) Trainer.

 Originally from Sumter, S.C., Rob Cottingham graduated from the University of South Carolina in 2009 with a bachelor’s in Mass Communication.
 After working with disabled adults for several years, he worked as a journalist for two family owned S.C. newspapers from 2011-2017.
 Rob joined the SCYSPI team as a training coordinator and facilitator in December 2017.